Deltik/SignEdit/README.md

 * (`< 1.10`) Edit the line `<line>` of the targeted sign to be `<text>` with `/sign set <line> [<text>]` or (`>= 1.6`) `/sign <line> [<text>]`.
 * (`>= 1.8, < 1.10`) Before editing a sign, this plugin checks if the player is allowed to edit the sign by pretending to blank out the sign and seeing if the corresponding [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/block/SignChangeEvent.html) is cancelled.
 * (`>= 1.10, < 1.12.2`) Players cannot edit signs that they do not have permission to edit.
 Every attempted edit is validated through a [`SignChangeEvent`](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/event/block/SignChangeEvent.html) and will not succeed if another plugin or policy cancels the `SignChangeEvent`.
+* (`~> 1.12.2`) Players cannot edit signs that they do not have permission to edit.
+Every attempted edit is validated through an [admin-configurable chain of events](#compatibilityedit-validation-standardextranone) and will not succeed if another plugin or policy cancels any of the events.

 ### Supported Locales